petkaantonov/bluebird/docs/docs/api/promise.longstacktraces.md

 Promise.longStackTraces() -> undefined
 ```

 Call this right after the library is loaded to enable long stack traces.
-Long stack traces cannot be disabled after being enabled, and cannot be enabled after promises have alread been created.
+Long stack traces cannot be disabled after being enabled, and cannot be enabled after promises have already been created.
 Long stack traces imply a substantial performance penalty, around 4-5x for throughput and 0.5x for latency.

 Long stack traces are enabled by default in the debug build.